tel: +48 888 99 98 98

 • They exhibit very high magnetic induction on the surface of the magnet,

-• Key role in advanced technologically fields – are utilized in HDD drives, electric motors, medical apparatus or other modern machines.
+• Key role in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: